CCPA Rulemaking - Cybersecurity Audits

 AI Watch.
 Defining Artificial Intelligence 2.0

-which provides an “operational definition” consisting of an iterative method providing a concise taxonomy
+“operational definition” consisting of an iterative method providing a

 b.
 To what degree are these laws, other requirements, frameworks, or best practices aligned with the requirements, processes, and goals articulated in Civil Code § 1798.185(a)(16)?